merysamoylova/esg-etf-coursework/README.md

 ## Dataset

-The main dataset is:

-`esg_dataset.csv`

-It contains the initial merged panel dataset before additional cleaning in Google Colab.

-The dataset has:
+The repository includes two dataset files:

-- 26,104 observations
-- 13 variables
-- 26 ESG-related ETF tickers
-- daily data for 2021-2024

-Each row represents one ETF on one trading day together with macroeconomic indicators observed on the same date.
+1. `esg_dataset.csv` - the initial raw merged panel dataset created by merging ETF price data, VIX data, and macroeconomic variables.
+This dataset is used as the input file for the Colab notebook.

+2. `esg_dataset_cleaned.csv` - the cleaned dataset produced in the Colab notebook after removing columns with excessive missing values and dropping observations with missing values in the main variables.
+This dataset is used for descriptive statistics, correlation analysis, regression analysis, hypothesis testing, figures, and machine learning models.

 ## Data sources